 When hiring inflatable play equipment, make sure you do so from a reputable company.
 Here are some tips to help keep bouncy castle activities safe:

-- Ensure the hire company have at least £2,000,000 public liability insurance - you can check this by asking to see their insurance certificate.
+- Ensure the hire company has at least £2,000,000 public liability insurance.
+You can check this by asking to see their insurance certificate.

-- Where possible, arrange for the company to set up the equipment for you.
+- Where possible, arrange for the company to set up the equipment.
 If you are planning to do this yourself, follow the operating instructions carefully.

-- Have the company operate its use for you.
+- Have the company operate it.
 Otherwise, make sure you are given comprehensive instructions on how to use the equipment properly (including any checks that need to be made).

-- If you are setting up the bouncy castle, pay particular attention to the requirements for siting and anchorage.
-The operating manual will detail what is required.
+- If setting up the bouncy castle, pay particular attention to the requirements for siting and anchorage.
+The operating manual will provide details.

-- When inflated, make sure that its use is always supervised by an adequate number of competent attendants, following any operating instructions that have been provided.
+- When inflated, ensure that its use is always supervised by an adequate number of competent attendants, following any operating instructions provided.

-- During operation, make sure that the inflatable is regularly checked and that arrangements are in place to rectify any defect found, or to ensure safety until this can be done.
+- During operation, ensure that the inflatable is regularly checked and that arrangements are in place to rectify any defects found, or to ensure safety until this can be done.

 Essential safety checks